 Our test lab

-We maintain a lab that is up to date with the latest reference machines and calibrated measurement tools for our testers to bring you the right results.
+We maintain a test lab at CHOICE that is up to date with the latest reference machines and calibrated measurement tools for our testers to bring you accurate results.

 Stock images: Getty, unless otherwise stated.